treychase/IDS_mini2/README.md

 # Baseball Pitch Speed Prediction using Biomechanics Data

-This repository contains a machine learning analysis that predicts baseball pitch velocity using peak biomechanics metrics.
+This repository contains a machine learning analysis that predicts baseball pitch velocity from peak biomechanics metrics.
 The project implements and compares three different regression models to determine the best approach for pitch speed prediction.

 ## Repository Structure